How to Hire Your First Employee

 Provide Benefits and Set up Employee Procedures

 Other important considerations are the type and amount of employee benefits that will be offered as well as setting up employee policies and procedures and any required workplace safety requirements.
 Many companies make use of an employment contract to lay out the responsibilities of the employee and the company and the benefits that the employee will receive.
-Another important item is to create an employee handbook that details all of the company policies and procedures that the employee is expected to follow.
+It is also crucial to include intellectual property clauses in the employment contract to protect the company's intellectual property rights.